BioinformaticsLabAtMUN/sRNACharP/README.md

 NC_008062.1	409323	409390	s409323	68	+
 ```

-NOTE: Make sure that the sequence identifier is the same in both BED files and in the genome FASTA file (in the example above the sequence identifier is NC_008060.1).
-The sequence identifier should not contain any whitespace.

 The promoter file provides the location of promoter sequences in the genome.
 You can use our programs [Promotech](https://github.com/BioinformaticsLabAtMUN/PromoTech) or [Promotech-CNN](https://github.com/BioinformaticsLabAtMUN/Promotech-CNN) to obtain promoter predictions.
 However, prior knowledge or othe software can be used to obtain promoter locations.
 The promoter file contains six columns: Sequence, start of promoter, end of promoter, probability of being a promoter, strand and promoter sequence.
 For instance,

 ```